 Visual signage is one of the most popular applications for EWC Technologies, a small startup in Salt Lake City that has sold close to 10,000 NUCs.
 For example, all visual signage at Texas Christian University in Fort Worth is powered by EWC NUCs, according to Nino Vanich, CEO.
 He says the company’s standard build is an Intel i3 or i5 processor with 128GB or 256GB of NVE storage.

 A new product line for EWC stemmed from an unusual request.
 "Trade show customers asked us to build a NUC powered by PoE that could run their kiosks and displays.
 Using PoE, they could avoid paying union electricians at trade shows."
 Soon EWC will up the power to 90 watts to run NUC mini-computers.
 PoE can power the NUCs, which in turn power monitors and other devices.

 Similarly, in the Sinclair Hotel, a Marriott Autograph property also in Fort Worth, almost everything in the facility runs on PoE, including lights, AC units, window shades, and even the minifridges.
 All devices are controlled through various NUC boxes from EWC.

 In more unusual applications, EWC worked with VMware on a NUC-based military project for encrypted communications, and uses board-only NUCs to help hardware makers run new casino gaming machines.
 In addition, power users buy lots of Intel i7 processor models with graphics cards, tagged the “Hades Canyon” NUC, to run drawing and CAD applications, and restaurants have placed NUCs over cooktops.
-"To keep grease out, we used a fanless case," says Valich.
+"To keep grease out, we used a fanless case," says Vanich.